eaakre/website-portfolio/README.md

 # website-portfolio

-This is my portfolio for my creations
+This is my portfolio for my projects

 ## Features

 - Download my resume
 - See my family
 - See projects that I have completed
+- contact me via email

 ## Looking to add in the future

-- portfolio projects
+- portfolio project cards
+- light/dark mode